jjyhong123/Read-With-Me/README.md

 <p align="center"><img src="https://lh3.googleusercontent.com/yW1Iz7F8wlgoaJtkUra-OtudbPl1zEX3BKtdzW76DLxvkxKDqFS59PKwNidY4a0FRgJWo_kzXWNjtxPFutThz5-Vs0FfwnjR7v_1xDzxzptgyHk62dF00ZQ-hE6hXH5fMpSoelfjj6gi_fYuUIvGu0jhiALFWS0BtjnDnMMILOlaQcfhJOVs0Vi-qjHH3YmfiGsCBqQEz2nJOhrVC1sFIoHJaVHnjDiOw0PUq32SB6nhyfv1S_pNlU2JCo-zdNBtqzSXJSDFyhx9lp1J9kFOKIwhYZZpXS9eZiXOkhDTwf5AmbB0l7a4rxlUFjJfPJwd5LfvMAmLjwlJtk4lXPXhtQ2Wtcx9q8TXNTIJBy4UDbfD2zZZVTp7B-Fy5TWlC-2QzkqIIbl9vaSqsqq0q6mNLKDP_ijh98EFjWVEPw_vDsbyYWO_mUduf_nQRgq0MdaUO9XlwXUKK8ocrML7nvmvpstQnqDeqACQc2FPsYChTid3vzFMPN8q1PYs46IuzzCmF67ZlwHAP4uIznrdOFUTS_lrigG15TdWCwVBVn2H8iczDxk_r4WyqD_7qlEaXCuIwuyEqhflyV72xFsJENpZ6MUAZoWsm0s2Mp-UQEOFwYC-SSVL-q7wF_Q8Y8lgSqNol6ytQ8zcF3-TPXURFR9vy7CmcpjAWHANwftJZ8cTzOx1KLaBGDCXjGw9PGdKEQES_YyCghRhlY4x2Ayj=w425-h172-no" alt="Read With Me logo"></p>

 # Motivation
-Imagine recovering from a stroke to discover that you are suddenly unable to read even the simplest of words, or travelling to a foreign country and finding yourself overwhelmed by the seemingly indecipherable signs and menus.
-Or that you simply cannot see the words clearly enough because of worsening eyesight.
+Imagine recovering from a stroke to discover that you are suddenly unable to read all but the simplest of words, or travelling to a foreign country and finding yourself overwhelmed by the seemingly indecipherable signs and menus.
+Or that due to worsening eyesight, it's becoming increasingly difficult to even see the words around you.

 I wanted to develop an app that could be used by members of the low-vision community, children/adults encountering reading difficulties, or those travelling/living abroad.
 With this app, a user can take a picture of a sign, document, or any other text and the app will convert the textual content into clear and comprehensible speech.